 arrow

-The purpose of the Eric Ericson Award is to identify, encourage and support young and gifted choral conductors in the spirit of Eric Ericson.
-The award aims to uphold the high artistic and competitive standards established by the late Professor Ericson in his international career.
-The Eric Ericson Award offers a new generation of choral conductors the gateway to their own international careers.
+The 2024 Eric Ericson Award will be the fifth time the competition has been held, and aims as before to identify, encourage and support promising young choral conductors in the spirit of Eric Ericson.
+The ambition of the award is to achieve a very high artistic and competitive level in choral conducting, corresponding to the status that Eric Ericson achieved worldwide during his career.
+The Eric Ericson Award gives the next generation of choral conductors the opportunity to pursue an international career.

 ABOUT THE COMPETITION

-The Eric Ericson Award is aimed at choral conductors not older than 35 years old, and who turns 36 at the earliest when the competition is finished in October 2021.
+The Eric Ericson Award is open to young choir conductors of all nationalities who are 35 years of age or younger at the start of the Competition (i.e. 23 October 2024).
 Applications are open to everyone.
 The repertoire will be chosen from Western art music, with some emphasis on contemporary Swedish choral music.

-After the application period, a Pre-selection Committee consisting of highly experienced choral conductors and conducting teachers will review the applications, selecting eight competitors who advance to the final round in Berwaldhallen in Stockholm in October 2021.
-Professor Stefan Parkman is chair of the Pre-selection Committee.
-The other members are Maria Goundorina, Marc Korovitch, Lone Larsen, Fredrik Malmberg, Karin Oldgren and Jan Yngve.
+After the application period, a Pre-selection Committee consisting of highly experienced choral conductors and conducting teachers will review the applications, selecting eight competitors who advance to the final round in Berwaldhallen in Stockholm.

 A repertoire committee has selected the repertoire for the final round of the competition.

-The winner will get the opportunity to perform with several of Europe’s leading radio choirs (full list below), along with a prize sum of SEK 100,000, provided by the Rosenborg-Gehrmans Foundation.
-The two runners-up will each receive a prize sum of SEK 25,000.
+The winner gets the opportunity to work with several of Europe’s leading radio choirs, together with a prize sum of SEK 100,000, which is provided by the Rosenborg Gehrmans Stiftelse.
+The two second prize winners each receive a scholarship of SEK 25,000.

 Important dates

-July 2th, 2021: We announce the eight participants that has made it to the semi-finals.
+• June 15, 2024: We announce the eight participants who made it to the semifinals.

-October 21st and 22nd, 2021: Rehearsals and semi-finals are held, where the eight participants conduct Eric Ericson Chamber Choir and St. Jacob Chamber Choir before the jury, which then selects three finalists.
+• October 23 and 24 2024: Rehearsals and semi-finals are held, where the eight participants conduct Eric Ericsons Kammarkör and S:t Jacobs Chamber Choir before the jury, which then appoints three finalists.

-October 23rd, 2021: The three finalists rehearse with The Swedish Radio Choir ahead of the final.
+• October 25, 2024: The three selected finalists rehearse with the Swedish Radio Choir before the final.

 Participating choirs